 In this step-by-step tutorial, you will learn how to configure your WordPress Discussion Settings.

-This loads the ‘Discussion Settings’ screen in your browser …
+The ‘Discussion Settings’ screen will load in your browser …

 (WordPress Discussion Settings)